-Located in the heart of the Italian Quarter, Wallace is a great place if you’re looking for a real Italian pizza while in the city center.
-Ingredients are from the best companies from Italy (the use of the Petra flour is remarkable and it’s easily recognizable if you know what I mean).
-The pizza base is a little bit on the thin side if compared to the previous ones, but it’s very good and the toppings are just put off this world.
+Located in the heart of the Italian Quarter, Wallace is an excellent place if you’re looking for an authentic Italian pizza while in the city centre.
+Ingredients are from the best companies in Italy (the use of the Petra flour is remarkable, and it’s easily recognizable, if you know what I mean).
+The pizza base is on the thin side compared to the previous ones, but it’s delicious, and the toppings are just put off this world.

 Address: Wallace Taverna, 24 Ormond Quay Lower, Dublin

-Why your list doesn’t include places that every other website include?
+Why your list doesn’t include places that every other website includes?

 Because we are not “every other website”, we are Italians, and we know what an Italian pizza is.
 We’ve tested the “Italian” pizza at the other places almost everyone recommends.
-We know that there are other places you may expect in this list, but none of them is up to our personal Italian standards: whether is the dough or the condiments, or even the fact they offer side sauces for your pizza (Whaaaaattt?), at the moment there are no other places that we can honestly recommend where to eat a real Italian pizza in Dublin.
+We know that there are other places you may expect in this list, but none of them is up to our Italian standards.
+Whether it is the dough or the condiments, or even the fact they offer side sauces for your pizza (Whaaaaattt?), at the moment, there are no other places that we can honestly recommend where to eat a real Italian pizza in Dublin.

-A lot, and we don’t really deny or hide it.
-At the end of the day, it’s our responsibility to tell people what are the real Italian places where to eat, and to avoid sending them to places that are not Italian at all.
-Then, it’s up to you to follow or not follow our advice… at your risk, if you choose not to!
+A lot, and we don’t deny or hide it.
+It’s our responsibility to tell people what authentic Italian places where to eat and avoid sending them to places that are not Italian at all.
+Then, it’s up to you to follow or not follow our advice… at your risk if you choose not to!

 [This post is an “always in progress”.
-I’ll add new places if I try and I think they can be recommended.
-None of these places have paid or given me a free pizza for my review here]
+I’ll add new places if I try, and I think they can be recommended.
+None of these places has paid or given me a free pizza for my review here]